 Regularly seek feedback from your boss or colleagues.
 Use this feedback to improve and address any areas for development to get to the next level. - Show Initiative.

 Initiative refers to the ability to take charge and drive a positive change.
 Take additional responsibilities and demonstrate your leadership skills.
-Also, show that you are willing to go above your job description.
+Also, show that you are willing to go above and beyond your job description.

 What Are the Benefits of an Executive and Administrative Assistant?